Write us

 The Cristo Blanco viewpoint

-The Cristo Blanco is one of the most impressive viewpoints in the city of Cusco in Peru.
-From here you can enjoy a panoramic view of the city and the surrounding area, making it a popular destination for tourists looking to feel part of the magic of the land of the Incas and get the best photographs of the Andean landscape.
+Cristo Blanco is one of the most outstanding viewpoints in Cusco Peru.
+From this point, you get a unique panoramic view of the city and the Andean landscapes that surround it, making it an ideal stop for those who want to capture unforgettable images of the land of the Incas.

-The statue of the White Christ is located at the top of Pukamoqo Hill, which means "Red Hill" in Quechua.
-It was erected in 1945 by the Palestinian community of Cusco as a gift to the city.
-The statue is 8.5 meters high and is made of reinforced concrete.
-It is said that the statue was inspired by the famous Christ the Redeemer of Rio de Janeiro, Brazil, with which it bears many similarities.
+The Cristo Blanco sculpture is located on the top of Pukamoqo hill, whose name in Quechua means "Red Hill".
+It was erected in 1945 as a gift from the Palestinian community residing in Cusco, as a sign of gratitude to the city.
+It measures approximately 8.5 meters high and is built with reinforced concrete.
+Its figure resembles the famous Christ the Redeemer in Rio de Janeiro, sharing with it the posture of outstretched arms.

 How to get?